Best Digital Planner App for Stylus Users in 2026

 Most stylus planners assume you have an iPad.
 InkThink is built natively for:

-Samsung Galaxy Tab with S Pen
+Samsung Galaxy Tab with S Pen — full native Android support with pressure sensitivity and palm rejection

 Microsoft Surface with Surface Pen